bransonb/Slime-Quest/README.md

 # Slime-Quest
 A java-based game I started in college.

-  I was kinda lazy, so I just uploaded my whole project folder to github.
-All the code is in the src folder.
+  Rather than sorting through which files needed to be uploaded, I (somewhat wastefully) just uploaded my entire project folder.
+The image assets are included this way at least.
+The actual code is in the src folder.

 What you see here is the result of about 3 weeks of work in-between classes.
 It is just a private project, so there isn't really anything in the way of documentation.